 Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you, casting all your anxieties on him, because he cares for you…And after you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.
 1 Peter 5:6-7, 10

-“Offer it up” may be something that you have heard throughout your life, if you grew up Catholic, when facing a hardship.
-But having grown up Protestant, this was something that was unfamiliar to me until I experienced the death of my children.
+If you grew up Catholic, “Offer it up” may be something that you have heard often when facing a hardship.
+But having grown up Protestant, I was unfamiliar with this phrase until I experienced the death of my children.

-It would not have been a helpful thing for someone to say to me in the midst of that intense grief, but I had to come to understand on my own what exactly it means to offer up our suffering.
+While it is a beautiful and meaningful thing to do, suggesting that I “offer it up” would not have been a helpful thing for someone to say to me in the midst of that intense grief.
+Instead, I had to come to understand on my own what exactly it means to offer up my suffering.

 It’s not a verse in the Bible, although in a certain way, St. Paul does encourage us to offer ourselves to God for His divine purposes when he urges us to “offer our bodies as a living sacrifice.”
 (Romans 12:1)

 The concept of offering it up has to do with uniting our sufferings to those of Christ on the cross.
 When we face trials of any kind, if we offer the pain of it to Our Lord with faith in His divine will for us, trusting that He is good and can use our sufferings to purify us, then we are doing what He asks when he says, “If anyone wants to come after me, he must deny himself, take up his cross daily, and follow me.”
 (Luke 9:23)